ckd protein calculator

 • Decrease uremic symptoms

-Dialysis Patients (Hemodialysis & Peritoneal Dialysis)
+Dialysis Patients (Haemodialysis & Peritoneal Dialysis)

 • Peritoneal dialysis causes continuous protein loss in dialysate